galaxy-genome-annotation/python-apollo/docs/commands/organisms.rst

 Get information about a specific organism.
 Due to the lack of an API, this call requires fetching the entire list of organisms and iterating through.
 If you find this painfully slow, please submit a bug report upstream.

+**Output**::

+Get information about a specific organism.
+Due to the lack of an API, this call requires fetching the entire list of organisms and iterating through.
+If you find this painfully slow, please submit a bug report upstream.

 Output:

- a dictionary containing the organism's information

-**Output**::

 a dictionary containing the organism's information

 **Options**::